Whey Protein vs. Casein (Which is Best for You?)

 Best timing for consumption

-For whey protein, studies have shown that consuming it within 30 minutes after a workout can enhance muscle recovery and promote growth.
+Studies have shown that consuming whey protein within 30 minutes after a workout can enhance muscle recovery and promote growth.
 (3)

 This is because whey protein digests quickly, allowing your muscles to absorb the essential amino acids needed for repair.